Introduction

 Koalas exclusively consume eucalyptus leaves, which are low in nutritional value and toxic to most animals.
 This unique diet is a result of evolutionary adaptation.
 Their ability to consume and digest toxic eucalyptus leaves is a testament to their specialized evolutionary adaptation, showcasing a form of intelligence tailored to their environment.

-Energy Conservation
+Further Energy Conservation

 Behavioral Traits